 If that was the case then maybe Landonio should take the blame for the duo being beaten 6-1, 6-1 in 42 minutes.

-The man Mauricio Pochettino says Harry Kane should aspire to be like, Batistuta will always be remembered as one of the most lethal goalscorers in world football.
+Batistuta will always be remembered as one of the most lethal goalscorers in world football.

 Despite ending his career amid chronic pain due to injury problems with his ankles, Batistuta quite literally got back on the horse by taking up polo in 2009.

-After scoring two goals on his debut for the Loro Piana polo club, the Argentinian was typically driven.
+After scoring two goals on his debut for the Loro Piana polo club, the Argentine was typically driven.
 “It’s very difficult, but I hope to improve a little bit at a time,” he told Argentine television.
 “I’m a bit annoyed because I didn’t play well, but I will keep trying.”

 Less than a year later he was lifting the Copa Stella Artois, which sounds likes the trophy your dad won with his pub’s darts team.

-Not content with winning five league titles, the Champions League, the World Cup, the European Championships and a plethora of various cups as a footballer with Bordeaux, Bayern Munich and France, Lizarazu became Jiu Jitsu European champion in the Blue Belt Senior 1 Light Division.
+Not content with winning five league titles, the Champions League, the World Cup, the European Championships and a plethora of various cups as a footballer with Bordeaux, Bayern Munich and France, Lizarazu became Jiu-Jitsu European champion in the Blue Belt Senior 1 Light Division.